 Shockwave shook her head in frustration.
 “So it's going to take us a long time to build it.”

 “Perhaps if we synthesized the amber we needed,” Psion mused aloud.

 Mindy shook her head, “That would certainly reduce the cost … we could make a good reproduction of Baltic grade amber with the minimal occlusions Leibniz specified, but the process wouldn't be very fast.
 It might be a good use of some of this damaged amber as a seed material.”

 Psion nodded as a new idea formed.
 “Indeed.
-As I recall, the original plans called for a room twenty by twenty feet wide, by fifteen feet high?”
+As I recall, the original plans called for a room six meters square, by four-and-a-half meters high?”

-“Then if we produce a one-fifth scale model, only four by four by three feet, we'll require only one seventy-fifth the materials and less time.”
+“Then if we produce a one-fifth scale model, only 1.2 by 1.2 by 0.9 meter, we'll require only one seventy-fifth the materials and less time.”

 Starfire smirked.
 “An Amber Helmet.”